rgentul/Interactive-Lab-Hub/Lab 3/README.md

 Here's a full video of the system in action: https://drive.google.com/file/d/11_2mAgMTeQBhfTVOzWrkGGtjAZEyV3GH/view?usp=sharing

+Credit due to: Niki Agrawal and Ross Kleinrock for feedback, and to Sam Lee and Snigdha Singhania for getting some tricky code to work.

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)